jace479/Win-wayland/README.md

 # ntKDE

-ntKDE is a desktop shell replacement for Windows.
+Okay so Quick intro about me I am just an enthusiast and I will admit this is 100% vibe coded but if anyone wants to help me out and help get this to a more usable state that would be fantastic ntKDE is a desktop shell replacement for Windows.
 It is not a Linux distribution, virtualization project, or WSL frontend.